 Outcomes and prognosis for individuals with osteoarthritis will depend on the severity of the joint degeneration, motion loss, weakness and age of the individual.

-Individuals with mild degeneration often respond well to conservative treatment including medication for pain and inflammation and a program of exercises for stretching and strengthening of the knee joint and surrounding muscles.
+In our pain control clinic in NJ individuals with mild degeneration often respond well to conservative treatment including medication for pain and inflammation and a program of exercises for stretching and strengthening of the knee joint and surrounding muscles.
 Most patients show improvement in pain and function in 4-6 weeks.

 Individuals with moderate degenerative changes usually experience greater loss of motion, pain, weakness and loss of function.
 In some cases, arthroscopic surgery may be required to clean the elbow joint.
 Recovery may take from 6-9 weeks following surgery with emphasis on reduction of swelling, restoration of range, strength and function.